Tyler Perry: Family and relationships

-Numerous properties
+Residences

+Perry lives and works in Southwest Atlanta, where he operates the Tyler Perry film and TV studios.

 In 2007, Perry bought a 17 acre estate in the Paces neighborhood of Buckhead, Atlanta.
 In May 2016, he sold the house for $17.5 million, also closing the biggest deal ever for a private home in the Georgia capital.

+In August 2010, it was reported that Perry had purchased Dean Gardens, a 58 acre estate in the Atlanta suburb of Johns Creek.
+He tore down the existing 32000 sqft mansion and planned, but never built, a new, environmentally friendly home on the property.

-In 2013, his company, ETPC LLC, purchased around 1100 acre in the New Manchester, Georgia area of Douglas County, Georgia.
+In 2013, Perry's company, ETPC LLC, purchased around 1100 acre in the New Manchester, Georgia area of Douglas County, Georgia.

 In September 2017, Perry purchased a house in Mulholland Estates, a gated community in Los Angeles.
 Nine months after buying the estate, Perry sold the property for $15.6 million.

 Perry owns vacation properties in both Wyoming and The Bahamas.

 Perry owns a 2100 acre estate in Douglasville, Georgia, including a 40000 sqft châteauesque house, and an airstrip.